SeanFDZ/On-Liberty/README.md

 # On-Liberty
-On Liberty &amp; Power - Political essays in the style of 1750-1789 liberty writers
+On Liberty &amp; Power - Essays in the style of 1750-1789 liberty writers